Mrs. Ballantyne looked me

 towered over the woman.
 What if I was a hothead?
 What would she do if I lost

-control and slapped her or started raving like
+control and shoved her or started raving like

 Most people would

-guess this was a subject to be avoided.
-Not Mrs. Ballantyne.
+guess this was a subject to be avoided, but not Mrs. Ballantyne.

 Like I said, the woman was fearless.

-I was too flabbergasted to say anything, Mrs. Ballantyne didn't
+I was too tongue-tied to respond, Mrs. Ballantyne didn't

 me the story.
 Mrs. Ballantyne